What Will This Publication Address?

 Disregard halachic restrictions.

 In addition, we only publish our own original content (unless clearly noted).
-There won't be any cutting and pasting from third-party sites.
+There won't be any cutting and pasting from third-party sites (or publishing AI-generated articles).

 Do You Want to Contribute?